Netherlands3D/Netherlands3D.github.io/docs/docs/developers/functionalities.md

 This ability to toggle functionalities on and off ensures that you have control over the features you want to deploy in your project.

-## Configuring Functionalities

-Furthermore, each functionality can be individually configured according to specific project requirements.
-Read more about this in detail in the chapter about [configuration](configuration.md).

-Through additional configuration settings, you have the flexibility to adjust the functionality's behavior and characteristics to match your project's needs.
-You'll have access to a broad range of settings allowing you to refine each element of your project in detail.

-To give some context to the above: examples of additional configuration options are API keys, URLs of services, default values for new projects and more.

 ## How does it work

 In Unity's context for the Netherlands3D platform, each functionality is encapsulated in a ScriptableObject.
 Exploring